petermr/tigr2ess/crops/rice/TUTORIAL.md

 ### link to results

-* *time taken if important* - IT would take around 03 minimutes to find all cooccurrences among specified search terms.
+* *time taken if important* - It would take around 03 minimutes to find all cooccurrences among specified search terms.
 Our data set would confined to CProject containing 10 scientific articles.

 * Tree view of CProject folder.

 ```